jpdigital/hibernate5-ddl-maven-plugin/README.md

 Hibernate indicated by the artifact name of the plugin.
 For example the hibernate52-ddl-maven-plugin uses the latest version of the 5.2 branch.

-Only Hibernate 5.4 and later are compatible with Java 9 or newer.
-Therefore the following plugin variants work only with Java 8:

-* hibernate50-ddl-maven-plugin
-* hibernate51-ddl-maven-plugin
-* hibernate52-ddl-maven-plugin
-* hibernate53-ddl-maven-plugin
-* hibernate54-ddl-maven-plugin
+The plugin requires Java 8 or newer.

 ## Reporting issues